yonglintan/plc-lab5/README.md

 What is the purpose of this CFG?

+> This CFG defines the syntax of Boolean expressions.

 ### Question 1-B

 What types of Boolean expressions does it allow?

+> It allows for Boolean expressions with true or false separated by the operators AND and OR.
+These expressions can be surrounded by parentheses and can contain sub-expressions surrounded by parentheses.

 ### Question 1-C

 How can this be used in a compiler for syntax validation?

+> During parsing, if the expression cannot be derived with this CFG, we know that the syntax is invalid.

 ### Question 1-D

 Identify the recursive production rules in this CFG.
 Are they left-recursive?
 Right-recursive?
 Both?

+> Rules 2 and 4 are left-recursive.

 ### Question 1-E

 What is the significance behind using such recursions?
 What would happen if recursion was removed from this CFG?

+> If recursion was removed from this CFG, we would be unable to parse recursive or nested expressions.
+Having such recursions allows for the creation of expressions with unlimited complexity, by chaining or nesting expressions.
+The recursions also define the associativity rules of the operators.

 ### Question 1-F

 What is the point of using additional intermediate symbols **B**, **T** and **F**?

+> Having intermediate symbols allows the CFG to define the operator precedence and associativity rules.
+In this case, the AND operator takes precedence of the OR operator, and both operators are left-associative.

 ### Question 1-G

 How would you modify the CFG in order to include the NOT keyword?

+> I would add another rule F => NOT F. Resulting CFG:
+>
+> ```
+> (1): S => B
+> (2): B => B OR T
+> (3): B => T
+> (4): T => T AND F
+> (5): T => F
+> (6): F => ( B )
+> (7): F => true | false
+> (8): F => NOT F
+> ```

 **This concludes Task 1.**